 However, the owners also included localized touches, like surfboards, placed adjacent to traditional Spanish iconography, offering both local flavor and a nod to the global inspirations behind the menu.

-It’s important to be very aware of cultural appropriation, says Hall.
+It’s important to be very aware of cultural appropriation, says Hill.
 If a restaurant is trying to attract people from a certain culture but get it wrong that can be very offensive.
 Many restaurants simply don’t realize this, or don’t know when they’ve gone too far, he says.
 A small amount of something, such as signage supporting Black Lives Matter or the LGBTQ community sends a very clear message to patrons, but too much can be offensive and be seen as using the community for business gains.
-“It’s important to rein in that enthusiasm and remember less is more,” Hall says.
+“It’s important to rein in that enthusiasm and remember less is more,” Hill says.

 Messages of inclusivity should extend to marketing and advertising.
 It’s important to include people of different races and ethnicities in marketing and advertising materials and to use inclusive language in social media, signage and every aspect of a marketing campaign, says Silverthorn.

-At the end of the day, says Hall, involve as many people as you can in the design of your restaurant.
+At the end of the day, says Hill, involve as many people as you can in the design of your restaurant.
 “We all have a myopic view of the world, so the more people you can get involved, the more people listening and the more people commenting, the better.”

 And don’t leave anything out of your inclusivity considerations.
-“All the touchpoints through a restaurant — arrival, seating, menu, ordering, dining, washroom, payment, leaving, online — are opportunities for inclusion,” Hall says.
+“All the touchpoints through a restaurant — arrival, seating, menu, ordering, dining, washroom, payment, leaving, online — are opportunities for inclusion,” Hill says.
 “Paying attention to each of them but also knowing how they connect and flow and, most importantly, what message you want to send, is going to define how your patrons feel.”